hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

         PROVISIONOUTPUT__AZURESTORAGETABOUTPUT__INDEXPATH=
         PROVISIONOUTPUT__AZURESTORAGETABOUTPUT__STORAGERESOURCEID=
         ```

-    2. The middle part in `{{state.xxx}}` represents the `teamsFxPluginId` in `infra/provision.bicep`.
+    2. Understand how to map `{{state.xxx.xxx}}` to ARM deployment output.
+The middle part in `{{state.xxx.xxx}}` represents the `teamsFxPluginId` in `infra/provision.bicep`.
 For example, `{{state.fx-resource-frontend-hosting.endpoint}}` comes from output with `teamsFxPluginId=fx-resource-frontend-hosting`.
-Follow this rule to find outputs in `infra/provision.bicep` for old placeholders and figure out the new environment variable names.
-Add the new environment variables to `env/.env.{env}` and replace them in your manifest / parameter files.
+Follow this rule to find outputs in `infra/provision.bicep` for old placeholders and figure out their new environment variable names.
+Add the new environment variables to `env/.env.{env}` and replace the old placeholders to reference the new environment variables in `appPackage/manifest.json`, `aad.manifest.json` and `infra/azure.parameters.{env}.json` files.

-        If you don't find plugin ID in `infra/provision.bicep`, map the plugin ID from `{{state.xxx}}` to the new one based on following table
+        If you don't find plugin ID in `infra/provision.bicep`, map the plugin ID from `{{state.xxx.xxx}}` to the new one based on following table
         | old plugin ID | new plugin ID |
         | --- | --- |
         | fx-resource-frontend-hosting | teams-tab |